 Defensive end Korey Foreman could play anywhere.
 There isn’t a single college football program in the country that wouldn’t welcome the Centennial five-star recruit with open arms.
 He’s that good, and he already knows where he will play at the next level.

-DE Korey Foreman Commits to Clemson
+DE Korey Foreman Recruiting

-Foreman’s offer list was as long as it is impressive.
+Foreman’s offer list is as long as it is impressive.
 It featured college football powers such as Alabama, Auburn, Georgia, LSU, Miami, Nebraska, Notre Dame, Ohio State, Oklahoma, Penn State, Tennessee, Texas, and Texas A&M, and Pac-12 schools Arizona, Arizona State, Colorado, Oregon, Oregon State, UCLA, USC, Utah, Washington, and Washington State.

 At the end of the day, however, it was Clemson who won the recruiting battle all the way in South Carolina after his Junior Day visit.